madjava/morse-code-tranlsator/README.md

 # Morse Code Translator

-Thi small project was built just for fun.
-It takes in text input from the user and converts it to Morse code.
-If it cant process the input it prints out an error message instead.
+This small project was built just for fun.
+It takes in text input from the user and converts it to morse code.
+If it can't process the input it prints out an error message instead.

 ## Setup